NHS says UK general practitioners may use extra COVID-19 vaccine doses at discretion

 The Pfizer/BioNTech shot, the first COVID-19 vaccine to be approved by Western drugs regulators, is being rolled out in countries including Britain and the United States, and is expected to be approved for use in the European Union next week.

-Pfizer will request for an approval of its COVID-19 vaccine in Japan on Friday, according to Kyodo News.
+Pfizer, on Friday, said it had applied for an approval of its COVID-19 vaccine in Japan.

-Britain became the first country in the world to deploy Pfizer’s vaccine earlier this month.
+Britain earlier this month became the first country in the world to deploy Pfizer’s vaccine.

 Our Standards: The Thomson Reuters Trust Principles.